becls/swish-win/README.md

 ## Target system requirements

-- Microsoft Windows Vista or later.
+- Microsoft Windows 7 or later.
 A 64-bit version is required to run code compiled for 64-bit Windows.
 - Administrator rights for the installation

 ## Make the documentation